mediadesignpractices/othermill/eagle-othermill.md

 * Double Sided: consisting of a layer of copper on both sides of the substrate.

 The material for a PCB is referred to as `FR-1`.
 Both single and double-sided versions are available.
-FR-1 consists of a thin sheet of copper lamited to a sheet of phenolic resin.
+FR-1 consists of a thin sheet of copper laminated to a sheet of phenolic resin.
 Most circuit boards are made with a material called `FR-4`, which has similar electrical properties but uses fiberglass as its backing material.
-As fiberglass dust can be harmful, you should always use FR-1 when making circuit boards on the Othermill.
+As fiberglass dust can be harmful, you should always use `FR-1` when making circuit boards on the Othermill.

 It is important to note that copper oxidizes (rusts) over time so all circuit board blanks must remain in an air-tight container when not in use.